Circular Economy

 References : CEO GUIDE TO THE CIRCULAR ECONOMY, WBCSD

-SCGP is committed to engineer packaging products through co-creation with customers, aspiring to achieve
+SCGP is committed to engineering packaging products through co-creation with customers, aspiring to achieve

 The volume of recyclable, reusable, or compostable packaging from the volume of total packaging